SeanRourke/C00251168-DataScience/Diabetes Linear Regression/README.md

 ## Tools and Tech Used

-Thi project is written in Python in a Jupyter Notebook.
+This project is written in Python in a Jupyter Notebook.

 ## Findings